-When a consumer is comparison shopping, one of the main things they look at is how the price of different similar products compares.
+When a consumer is shopping, one of the things they look at is how the price of similar products compares.
 If they select a product taking price into consideration, only to find during the checkout process that fees and various other unexpected charges increase the price considerably, that creates a negative experience.
 You’re tricking them into choosing your product without full information, which puts it into the dark pattern category.

 Passive aggressive form language

 Also called confirmshaming, website pop-ups that frame your refusal to take an affirmative action as though you’re admitting to something shameful are annoying at best.
 They’re manipulative dark patterns at worst.